neuronflicker/CTF/UCF/Web_bad-code/README.md

     next_url=$url$passwd
     echo "URL: $next_url"
     nxt_time=$(curl -s "$next_url" | sed -e "s/^.*<time>//" -e "s/<.*$//")

-    # When we try the actual password here, it returns the flag rather than the time,
+    # When we try the actual password here, it returns something other than the time,
-    # so bail out!
+    # so bail out if the answer isn't numeric!
     if [[ $nxt_time =~ ^[0-9.]+$ ]]
     then
       echo "Time: $nxt_time"

-      # Record which was the largest and smallest result
+      # Record which was the largest result
       if (( $(echo "$nxt_time > $large_time" | bc -l) ))
       then
         large_time=$nxt_time